znep/query-coordinator/README.md

 rake lint:js:dataCards # Lint data lens
 ```

-If you're too cool for rake tasks, you can also run `eslint` on the command line and supply your own arguments.
-You can find our specific configuration options for eslint in `package.json` under the `eslintConfig` key.
+If you're too cool for rake tasks, you can also run `npm run eslint -- [args]`
+on the command line and supply your own arguments.
+You can find our specific
+configuration options for `eslint` in `package.json` under the `eslintConfig` key.